tuck1s/gen-SparkPost-Lists-python/README.md

 # gen-SparkPost-Lists-python
 This is a Python version of the [original PHP tool](https://github.com/tuck1s/gen-SparkPost-Lists-php).

-Simple command-line tool to create example, randomised Suppression and Recipient Lists for import into SparkPost (in .CSV format).
+Creates example, randomised Suppression and Recipient Lists for import into SparkPost (in .CSV format).

 This is useful for any testing that requires lists of specified size, as the email-address uniqueness is checked and enforced.
 Redirect output to a file with >myfile.csv, then upload the file using the SparkPost web user interface.